RadhikaRM/Mobilepricerangeprediction/README.md

 Mobile phones are one of the most common and most in demand electronic devices in today’s times.Theis device has revolutionized our society and simplified our lives in many ways.
 Mobile phones have enabled us to easily communicate with people all over the globe regardless of where we are, stay informed with the help of the internet, play music ,videos and games, take photos and videos,store and share considerable amounts of data,conduct monetary transactions and much more.

 The demand for mobile phones grows in tandem with technological advancements,every year.
 Needless to say, there are a large number of companies competing in this market right now.
 Therefore,companies want to understand sales data of mobile phones and factors which drive the prices.

-🎯The goals of this project are:
+🎯 The goals of this project are:
 * To find the relation between the features (RAM, phone dimensions,camera quality,etc.) of the phone and the selling price.
 * To identify the Classification  model which accurately predict the price range of the phones based on features.